huidongzhang/spark/README.md

 # spark
-This repo maintain code and materials for spark learning
+This repo maintains code and materials for spark learning